Prince William Serves Legal Warning To British Tabloid Over His Rumored Affair

 The tweet has since been deleted.

-However, In Touch Weekly then made the rumors its cover story with the sensational headline “William Cheats on Kate — With Her Friend!”
+However, In Touch Weekly then made the rumors its cover story with the sensational headline, “William Cheats on Kate — With Her Friend!”
 The magazine continued to allege that William even cheated on Kate when she was pregnant with third child Prince Louis.

 Though Kensington Palace did not address the In Touch Weekly story on the record with The Daily Beast, courtiers made it known that the story was “totally wrong and false.”

-This is not the first time William has been in battle with the media.
+This is not the first time William has been gone to battle with the media.
 He and Kate were given $115,000 after a French publication published pictures showing Kate sunbathing topless while on holiday.

 However, these rumors are the first to suggest issues in Kate and William’s marriage.
-The two are often heralded as the perfect pair, and are parents to three children: Prince George, Princess Charlotte, and Prince Louis.
+The two are often heralded as the perfect pair and parents to three children: Prince George, Princess Charlotte, and Prince Louis.

 Despite the whispers, the duke and duchess were all smiles at an event in Northern Ireland last month on St. Patrick’s Day.

-Larcombe added that it was possible the threat of legal action is simply a new strategy in which the Royals were more proactive with the press.
+Larcombe added that it was possible the threat of legal action is simply a new strategy in which the royals were more proactive with the press.

 “While traditionally, the British royal family would not take specific legal action—the old saying was ‘never complain and never explain’—William and Harry are willing to do it in their own way.”